 With dark adapted eyes, if you press and hold the button of a blue-green (495 nm) Photon Freedom light to slowly increase the brightness you will be able to see the color turn from white to green as you start to perceive the light with your cones.

-Try to keep the light as dim as possible, even if you faintly perceive color it’s okay, this just means that you are transitioning into mesopic vision (using both rods and cones).
+Try to keep the night vision headlamp as dim as possible, even if you faintly perceive color it’s okay, this just means that you are transitioning into mesopic vision (using both rods and cones).
 You might need to compromise and use mesopic vision if you want to read a map or need more visual acuity.